For Advisors

 Let's Start With a Conversation

-If you have a family navigating succession, inheritance, next-generation readiness, leadership transition, or stewardship, I'd welcome a conversation.
+If you have a client family navigating a transition such as succession, inheritance, a liquidity event, or next-generation readiness, I'd welcome a private conversation about whether this work might be useful.